Thatphukao/bangkok-prompts/README.md

 Type in the text box (below the prompt).
 It will be displayed at the top of the screen.

+To start the sound, click on "Beyond the Chaos" logo at the bottom.

 ## Customization

 - Modify the HTML comment `<!-- CHANGE PROMPT HERE -->` at line 224 and the text below it to customize the prompt message displayed to users.